Jacques Massu: Egypt

-In 1956, the 10th Parachute Division was sent to Egypt to take back the Suez canal during the Suez crisis.
+In 1956, the 10th Parachute Division was sent to Egypt to take back the Suez Canal during the Suez Crisis.
 The 10th Parachute Division landed at Raswa.
 Raswa imposed the problem of a small drop zone surrounded by water, but Massu assured Andre Beaufre that this was not an insolvable problem for his men.
 500 heavily armed paratroopers of the French 2nd Colonial Parachute Regiment (2ème RPC), hastily redeployed from combat in Algeria, jumped over the al-Raswa bridges from Nord Noratlas 2501 transports of the Escadrille de Transport (ET) 1/61 and ET 3/61, together with some combat engineers of the Guards Independent Parachute Company.

 Despite the loss of two soldiers, the western bridge was swiftly secured by the paras, and F4U Corsairs of the Aéronavale 14.F and 15.F flew a series of close-air-support missions, destroying several SU-100 tank destroyers.
 F-84Fs also hit two large oil storage tanks in Port Said, which went up in flames and covered most of the city in a thick cloud of smoke for the next several days.
 Egyptian resistance varied, with some positions fighting back until destroyed, while others were abandoned with little resistance.
 The French paratroopers stormed and took Port Said's waterworks that morning, an important objective to control in a city in the desert.
 Chateau-Jobert followed up this success by beginning an attack on Port Fuad.
 Derek Varble, the American military historian, later wrote "Air support and fierce French assaults transformed the fighting at Port Fuad into a rout".
 During the fighting in the Canal Zone, the French paratroopers often practiced their "no-prisoners'" code and executed Egyptian POWs.

 Algeria

 A brigadier general in June 1955, Massu commanded the groupe parachutiste d'intervention and from 1956 the 10th Parachute Division.
-Massu's division was sent to Algeria in response to a wave of armed attacks and terrorist bombings coordinated by Algerian FLN.
+Massu's division was sent to Algeria in response to a wave of armed attacks and bombings coordinated by Algerian FLN.
 Massu ultimately won the Battle of Algiers in 1957, during which French forces were able to identify and arrest the leadership of the FLN in Algiers through the use of coercive methods of interrogation and torture on members of subordinate cells.
 In July 1958, he was promoted to général de division and took the head of the army corps of Algiers, as well as functions of prefect for the region of Algiers.
 It was said of Massu that he willingly admitted to the use of torture on suspected members of the FLN.
 He insisted that he would never subject anyone to any treatment that he had not first tried out on himself.
 In Gillo Pontecorvo's 1966 film The Battle of Algiers, a controversial depiction of the events in Algiers between 1954 and 1957 banned in France for five years after release for alleged pro-Algerian leanings, the principal French character Col. Mathieu is a composite based on Massu and several of his subordinates, likely including Roger Trinquier and Marcel Bigeard.